Interview Process Steps

-It’s a simple strategy, but it’s often all you need to do.
-When it comes to making a great first impression, present the company in a positive light.
-If your company is known to be a tough place to work, be honest, but not discouraging.
-Be as transparent as possible during the interview process.
-With so many resources (such as Glassdoor) at candidate’s fingertips, it easy to see if a company isn’t telling the whole truth when it comes to the inner workings and culture of their organization.
+- Be as transparent as possible.
+With so many resources (such as Glassdoor) at a candidate’s fingertips, it is easy to see if a company isn’t telling the whole truth when it comes to the inner workings and culture of their organization.

 #2) Small Talk